ismayito/Portfolio-/README.md

 🔭 Future Features

 - Adding functionality and interactivity to the project
-- Adding a mobile menu to the project
+- Adding client form validation
-- Adding a popup window to display recent works

 ## 🤝 Contributing